Sign up to our Newsletter

 Yes, detective positions are highly competitive!
 Police departments often hire from within their own divisions, meaning you may have limited job opportunities if you’re seeking employment outside of your department.

-At the minimum, you’ll need to have a high school diploma or GED to become a detective.
-But, most states recommend students acquire a bachelor’s degree to have the most opportunity.
+At the minimum, you’ll need to have a high school diploma or GED.
+However, most states recommend students acquire a bachelor’s degree to have the most detective opportunities.

 No, students do not need to obtain a JD to become detectives, it is considered a non-lawyer legal career.
 At the most, they will need a bachelor’s degree in a law-related subject.

-The most useful major for detectives to have is criminal justice.
+Criminal justice is the most useful major for detectives.
 These programs not only teach students about the nature and causes of crime but also give insight into how criminals behave and think, which can prove useful during interrogations.

 Final Thoughts

 If you do pursue this profession, ensure you’re in it for the long haul!
-Becoming a detective will take several years of education and experience but will be well-worth the hard work!
+Becoming a detective will take several years of education and experience, but it will be well worth the hard work!

 While your career as a detective might not be as glamorous or fast-paced as it’s portrayed in the media, you’ll still be making a huge impact on the victims and families affected by the crimes you investigate!